-- (1) Capital management measure.
-See "Advisories Specified Financial Measures" for more information. - (2) Non-GAAP ratio.
-See "Advisories Specified Financial Measures" and "Advisories Oil and Gas Advisories" for more information. - (3) See "Advisories Boe Presentation" and "Advisories Production & Product Type Information". - (4) Calculated as change in daily production for the period per diluted weighted average shares outstanding. - (5) "Debt to EBITDA ratio" and "EBITDA to interest expense ratio" are calculated in accordance with the financial covenants in our credit agreement.
-See Note 11(a) "Long-Term Debt Credit Facility" in our audited annual consolidated financial statements for the year ended December 31, 2022, for a description of our debt covenants.
+- (1) Supplementary financial measure.
+See "Advisories Specified Financial Measures" for more information. - (2) Capital management measure.
+See "Advisories Specified Financial Measures" for more information. - "Debt to EBITDA ratio" and "EBITDA to interest expense ratio" are calculated in accordance with the financial covenants in our credit agreement.
+See Note 11(a) "Long-Term Debt Credit Facility" in our audited annual consolidated financial statements for the year ended December 31, 2023, for a description of our debt covenants.